madisongarccia/Blog/_posts/2024-03-20-data-curation.md

 ### Is Using This Data Allowed?

 The short answer is [yes](https://www.octoparse.com/blog/how-to-scrape-indeed-job-posting)!
-Any information that can be attained from their API is allowed to be scraped.
+Any information that can be attained from Indeed's web API is allowed to be scraped.
 After researching the [Indeed API](https://docs.indeed.com/authorization?&aceid=&kw=adwords_c_9099621460_15516767951_0_0_pmax&sid=us_googconthajpmax-_c__g_9029857_gclid$_CjwKCAjwnv-vBhBdEiwABCYQAyn4D7OoUEYp552th-4b5uSocahCW9RYp4xqVSJ_BKgjCXaRYRMdfhoCmhEQAvD_BwE&gad_source=1&gclid=CjwKCAjwnv-vBhBdEiwABCYQAyn4D7OoUEYp552th-4b5uSocahCW9RYp4xqVSJ_BKgjCXaRYRMdfhoCmhEQAvD_BwE&gclsrc=aw.ds), it turns out a lot of work goes into using the API, and creating your own scraper is much easier to do.
 As long as you are using public job data (no personal info) and have legal uses for the data, there should be no problem scraping what you need.

 ### My Data Collection Toolbox

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/toolbox.png)

-In Python, I used the `webdriver` from the Selenium package to launch Chrome, which is the browser I am most familiar with using.
-I additionally used Numpy and Pandas which are also Python libraries to conduct EDA on my data once it was gathered.
+In Python, I used `webdriver` from the Selenium package to launch Chrome, which is the browser I am most familiar with using.
+I additionally used Numpy and Pandas which are also Python libraries to clean my data once it was gathered.

 ### Building a Working Web-Scraper

-1. Find the url of the site you would like to scrape
+#### Step 1.
+Find the url of the site you would like to scrape

-For this blog, I used Indeed, narrowed my job search to [within 25 miles of Los Angeles](https://www.indeed.com/jobs?q=Data+Science&l=Los+Angeles%2C+CA&vjk=74cadd03cb0dd918), and got the url below.
+For this blog, I used Indeed, narrowed my job search to [within 25 miles of Los Angeles](https://www.indeed.com/jobs?q=Data+Science&l=Los+Angeles%2C+CA&vjk=74cadd03cb0dd918), and got the url shown below.
 I could then use `webdriver.Chrome()` to launch Chrome.
 {%- highlight python -%}
 url = 'https://www.indeed.com/jobs?q=Data+Science&l=Los+Angeles%2C+CA&vjk=74cadd03cb0dd918'
 driver = webdriver.Chrome(service=ChromeService(ChromeDriverManager().install()))